How to use diagnostics after FIT ingestion

 5. Check the altitude distribution as the final context check.

-• enough usable activity to support a real pattern
+• enough usable activity to support a pattern

 • usable heart-rate coverage